20th Anniversary of the Rome Statute: Law, Justice and Politics

 Panel VII: Quo vadis, ICC?
 The ICC within the next 20 years

-Speakers include: Judge Ekaterina Trendafilova (Kosovo Specialist Chambers); Judge Philippe Kirsch (formerly International Criminal Court); Judge Chile Eboe-Osuji (International Criminal Court); Prosecutor Fatou Bensouda (International Criminal Court); Ambassador Hans Corell (formerly United Nations); Dr. Philipp Ambach (International Criminal Court); Dr. Fabricio Guariglia (International Criminal Court); Professor Morten Bergsmo (Centre for International Law Research and Policy); Mr. Bill Pace (Coalition for the International Criminal Court); Professor William Schabas (Middlesex University London); Ambassador Christian Wenaweser (Mission of Liechtenstein to the UN) and Mr. Richard Dicker (Human Rights Watch).
+Speakers include: Judge Ekaterina Trendafilova (Kosovo Specialist Chambers); Judge Philippe Kirsch (formerly International Criminal Court); Ambassador Hans Corell (formerly United Nations); Prosecutor Serge Brammertz (United Nations Mechanism for International Criminal Tribunals); Dr. Philipp Ambach (International Criminal Court); Dr. Fabricio Guariglia (International Criminal Court); Prosecutor Brenda J. Hollis (Residual Special Court for Sierra Leone); Professor Erika de Wet (University of Pretoria); Bill Pace (Coalition for the International Criminal Court); Barbara Lochbihler (European Parliament); Professor William Schabas (Middlesex University London); Ambassador Christian Wenaweser (Mission of Liechtenstein to the UN); Pieter de Baan (International Criminal Court); Richard Dicker (Human Rights Watch) and Dr. Michelle Jarvis (International, Impartial and Independent Mechanism on Syria).

 Please find the draft program here.